Cart integration guide

 Solutions:

-1. Verify _measura_type is one of: weight, length, area, volume, time
+2. Verify measurement.type is one of: weight, length, area, volume, time

 Issue: Invalid unit error